 How can I turn the shutter sound off when I am taking photos?

-iPhones and iPads have a mute switch on the side of the device that you can use to silence the shutter sound while taking pictures.
-Unfortunately, iPods lack this switch; you can, however, achieve the same effect by plugging headphones into your device.
+iPhones have a mute switch on the side of the device that you can use to silence the shutter sound while taking pictures.
+Recent iPad models can be muted by swiping down to access the control panel.
+Unfortunately, iPods lack a convenient method to mute the device; you can, however, achieve the same effect by plugging headphones into your device.
 Some countries do not allow the shutter sound to be silenced when taking photos; in these cases none of the above solutions will work.
 Programmatically silencing the shutter sounds is not allowed by Apple.

 How do I use OSnap!
 Wifi Transfer?